 - Oversee the performance of IT managers

-- Assess risks associated with the IT department and mitigate as needed
+- Assess risks associated with the IT department and establish an IT disaster recovery plan

 To put it simply, an IT governance framework is a roadmap that defines the methods used by an organization to implement, manage and report on IT governance within said organization.